My Life Story: Chapter 5

 More than that, they tasked me with the act of remembering, recalling the events on my bike from Grade 5.
 I came to call this my letter from God.
 And this started a journey through comparative religions and eventually back to Christianity, albeit a Christianity that looked a lot different than the one I had left behind.

-It also did something that, for me, was quite profound- it broke the chains of what i would now call a present manifestation of that aforementioned fear.
-A fear rooted in this haunting need to get things right.
-To not believe the wrong thing and to be willing to live my life according to what I believe no matter how much it isolated me.
-I will get further into this with my story as well, but part of what was being uncovered in these moments as well was a fear of being midusnderstood.
-These years of my life were captured by this pattern of conversations, encoutners, relationships, social circles, work environments, all meeting this same wall when it came my need to challenge what I perceived as constructs and conventions and gaps in reason and logic.
-As I have come to learn over my now near 50 years of life, we can fight and fight to convince ourselves that we are a self-made individual, which is what most people do, but we are never more or less than the person we are in someone else’s story.
-Thus, to feel misunderstood is one of the most frightening feelings there is, precisely because it’s the thing that is shaping and telling our story.
+These years of my life were captured by patterns of conversations, encounters, relationships, social circles, work environments, all meeting this same seemingly insurmountable wall when it came to my need to challenge what I perceived as constructs and conventions and gaps in the world’s reasoning and logic.
+Perhaps most aware in the area of assumptions regarding personhood and conceptions of the self.
+As I have come to learn over my now near 50 years of life, we can fight and fight to convince ourselves that we are a self-made individual, which is the assumption most social and societal constructs are built on, but we are never more or less than the person we are in someone else’s story.
+Thus, to feel misunderstood is one of the most frightening feelings there is, precisely because it’s the thing that holds your entire life in its grip.
+It is shaping and telling our story.
 As the old adage goes, to know and be known.
 One of the truest cliches regarding the nature of the human experience.

 Side note- I read a few helpful books regarding how to write your life story as an amateur, and one of the common refrains I came across was the freedom these authors gave to both tell your story as you see it, but also to understand that your story is similtaneously telling the story of the many “others” whom find roles on your stage and in your play.
-There is no easy answer this end, simply the freedom to recognize the push and pull and to let go of the fear of gettting it wrong.
-After all, “as you see it,” can more aptly be described as your wrestling with the different versions of you the world has defined and created.
+There is no easy answer to this end, simply the freedom to recognize the push and pull and to let go of the fear of gettting it wrong.
+After all, “as you see it,” can more aptly be described as one’s wrestling with the different versions of “you” the world has defined and created.

-In many ways I will keep coming back to where I started on this basic observation.
-The need to define Life and Death as distinguishable from one another was ingrained in me from my very youngest years.
-Without that I cannot get to my life long struggle with fear.
-Its what underscores my nightmares.
-Its what drew me to the power of story.
-Its what drew me to the power of the imagination.
-Its what frames my longing for discussion and debate, for the pursuit of rationalism in partnership with the spirit.
-It’s what makes sense of my deeply felt need to be understood.
+In many ways, over the course of telling my story I will keep coming back to where I started on this basic observation- the need to constantly be defining, in changing contexts and cirucmstance, Life and Death as distinguishable from one another was ingrained in me from my very youngest years.
+Without that nothing else can possibly make sense.
+It is what drew me to the power of story in the first place.
+It is what drew me to the necessary place of the imagination.
+It is what frames my longing for ongoing discussion and debate and critique, for the pursuit of the rational in partnership with what I have come to know as the spirit.

 Or as I once hear it said from the famed avante garde filmmaker, Alejandro Jodorowsky, “We all exist in our own personal reality of craziness.”
 It’s simply a matter of learning to see that others share that reality with us.